The Best of Summer in Hokkaido's Doto Region

-“Cherry blossom falls” are waterfalls with a base formed by broken sandstone that once formed the seabed.
-Cherry blossoms are the toast of spring, but summer brings its own beauty, with “sakuramasu” fish leaping up the waterfall as part of the spawning cycle.
+“Sakura Falls” are waterfalls with a base formed by broken sandstone that once formed the seabed.
+Sakura Falls are the toast of spring, but summer brings its own beauty, with “sakura-masu (trout)” fish leaping up the waterfall as part of the spawning cycle.
 These colorful fish boast a shimmering resemblance to the color of cherry blossoms.

 Here you’ll witness giant waterfall jumps, rarely rivaled elsewhere in the world.
 Naturally, there are many a fish that don’t succeed in crossing the waterfall, despite their strength, timing and positioning, but you are encouraged to “jump in” by cheering the fish along from the sidelines!